DavidASC20/SystemsFinalProject/README.md

 At the end of each turn, players can move any amt of troops from a single territopry they own into an adjacent territory that they also own.

+## How it will involve class concepts

+- All players will connect to a common server
+- Server will push out identical boards to each user through pipes
+- Players will have to send requests back to the server for their turn (Ex: Attack request with location, troop usage, + other stats)
+- Each user's data will be malloced so that after each turn the data is not lost
+- Will use signals for turn termination.
+- Card features will require storage + file work (an additional feature to be implemented)

+## Who is responsible for which parts

+We will be working together at Dojo to make a working board and a one player version first since this is pretty involved.
+Multplayer implementation work will be redistributed when we get to that stage.
+(Will update README accordingly)

+## Data Structures and Algorithms

+We will be using structs for different action requests (Ex: Attack struct will have troop distribution counter, location string etc...)

+Different players will also have their respective stats stored in player structs

+(Still working on researching helpful algorithms)